-Y.F.M’s teeth whitening strips, available in the UK, contain nano bamboo charcoal technology to lighten teeth.
+Y.F.M’s teeth whitening strips contain nano bamboo charcoal technology to lighten teeth.
 They come in a pack of 14 and the manufacturer recommends two 30-minute treatments each day.
 However, some reviewers use just one set of strips a day and still notice a difference.

 “Brilliant!
 I’ve tried loads of different products like this before but this does what it says on the box!
 Two days in & my teeth are looking whiter.
 No sensitivity either.

 You get a shade chart included so you can track your whitening progress.
 The strips can remove surface stains but any whitening effects will probably lessen when you stop using them.
 Another option is to just use a set whenever you want to give your teeth a boost, for example for a special event.